Table of Contents

 Rainforests and national parks for Sri Lanka jungle tours

-Sri Lanka jungle tours mainly revolve around rainforests and national parks such as Yala national park, Kitulgala rain forest and Sinharaja rainforest, most of them are off the beaten path.
-The gust that is attracted to Sri Lanka jungle trek is usually focused on wildlife, eco-travel, photography and cultural immersion.
+Sri Lanka jungle tours mainly revolve around rainforests and national parks such as Yala national park, Kitulgala rain forest and Sinharaja rainforest, most of them are off the beaten path tourist places.
+The guests that are attracted to Sri Lanka jungle trek is usually focused on wildlife, eco-travel, photography and cultural immersion.
+E.g Sri Lanka 4 days southern tour includes many wildlife experiences sich as Yala safari and whale watching off southern Sri Lanka.

 Sri Lankan jungles are often visited via jeep safari, river cruise while some other jungles such as Sinharaja rainforest are explored by foot.
 Sri Lankan dry-zone forests such as Udawalawe national park and Yala national parks are most popular for wildlife observations and rainforests such as Sinharaja popular for bird watching and rainforest exploration.